From the 13th century to the present

 Beneath Narva Castle and its bastion fortifications lies a branching network of underground structures built over several centuries.
 The casemates (vaulted chambers inside the castle walls and ramparts) and the tunnels connecting them served many purposes — from storing gunpowder and provisions to sheltering the garrison during bombardments.

 The casemates in the castle walls date from the 14th–16th centuries.
-They are low-vaulted chambers with thick stone walls, practically impervious to the artillery of the day.
+They are low-vaulted chambers with thick stone walls, designed to withstand the artillery fire of their era.
 Weapons, ammunition and foodstuffs were stored here.
-During sieges the casemates sheltered the wounded and non-combatants.
+During sieges the casemates housed the wounded and sheltered the town's civilian residents.

 The bastion-fort casemates date from the 17th–18th centuries.
 Brick galleries with semi-circular vaulted ceilings run beneath the earthen ramparts.
 These spaces were used as flanking gun positions (caponiers and demi-caponiers) and for billeting troops.